 This policy will be posted where notices to employees are typically posted.
-The District will make its WVPP available to employees, authorizes employee representatives, and the Commissioner of Labor upon request and in the work area.
+A copy of the District's WVPP may be obtained by contacting the District's Workplace Violence Prevention Coordinators.
+The District will also make the WVPP available for reference to employees, authorized employee representatives, and the Commissioner of Labor in the work area.